 - Preparing Your Car for a New Season of Driving

-Expert Advice for Maintaining a Classic Car
+- Storing a Classic Car

 “My Jaguar MKII is kept in a heated garage and I fire it up once a month or so to make sure the engine is running, then I do drive it a bit back and forth to make sure the tyres don’t deform from sitting in one spot for too long.
 If there’s a fantastic winter day when the sun is out, I do take it for a spin, but the salt they put on the road for the snow here in Denmark is something we do not want on our classic cars.